NorthernMan54/homebridge-mcuiot/nodemcu/README.md

 # homebridge-mcuiot ESP8266 LUA Code

-LUA programs for a nodeMCU device to read various sensors and integrate into homebridge-mcuiot.
+LUA programs for a ESP8266/nodeMCU device to read various sensors and integrate into homebridge-mcuiot.
 Sensors supported are DHT22 Temperature and Humidity Sensor, Bosch BME280 Temperatue, Humidty and Barometric and the YL-69 Soil Moisture Sensor.
 Runs as a simple web server, that responds with sensor data formatted in JSON.
 Device discovery is done via MDNS, and advertises itself as a dht22 service.

 JSON Response looks like this